GeoLibra/3d-asset-processing-mcp/README.md

 # 3D Asset Processing MCP

-A comprehensive system for processing, validating, optimizing, and analyzing 3D models, with a focus on glTF and GLB formats.
+A comprehensive system for processing, validating, optimizing, and analyzing 3D models, with a focus on glTF.

 ## Features